Date: February 17 · 2018

 Designer, curator, and educator with a Ph.D in Industrial Design, born in Lodz in 1976.
 He studied architecture at the Technical University of Lodz, and graduated in Industrial Design from the Pratt Institute (1999 BID).
 He then worked with design companies in the United States, consulting for international clients such as Kodak, Polaroid, MTV, PerkinElmer, Dentsply, Unilever, and Dupont.
 After graduating from the Royal College of Art in 2005 (MA), he joined the RCA staff as a Research Associate and established Studio Rygalik in both London and Lodz, Poland.
 Since 2008 he has run a design course at the Design Department of the Academy of Fine Arts in Warsaw.
 He moved to Warsaw in 2009.
 Since 2012 he leads Studio Rygalik together with his partner, designer Gosia Rygalik.
 Since 2005 he has designed for companies including Moroso, Noti, Profim, Ideal Standard, Siemens, Heineken and Ikea.
 Since 2010 he has also been creative director for leading Polish furniture brands, including Comforty and Paged.
 He also works with cultural institutions, including The Adam Mickiewicz Institute, Teatr Wielki – Polish National Opera, The Museum of the History of the Polish Jews, BOZAR, Zachęta, The Frederic Chopin Museum, The National Museum, and the Polish Culture Institute.
 He was the architect of the Polish Presidency of the EU Council in 2011.

-As an academic teacher at the Katowice Branch of the Academy of Fine Arts in Krakow he initiated policy works which resulted in creating the Design Field at the ASP.
-The Dean during the years 1990-1993.
-Currently, the Head of the graduation Product Design Studio of the Academy of Fine Arts in Katowice.
+As an academic teacher at the Katowice Branch of the Academy of Fine Arts in Krakow, he initiated policy works which resulted in creating the Design Field at the ASP.
+Currently, he is Head of the graduation Product Design Studio of the Academy of Fine Arts in Katowice.